younrx/CTF_Irek1/README.md

 ### Buffer overflow to modify the admin rights

 During the verification procedure, the signature passed in the command is brutally copied into the array `buff_to_cmp`.
-At the begining of `extract.c` file, we see that this array is declared right after `admin_rights` (code below).
+At the beginning of `extract.c` file, we see that this array is declared right after `admin_rights` (code below).

 ```c
 void verify(int connexion, int size)